(Added at version 2.11)

 If you are using ArcGIS Enterprise, you must configure a default elevation service.

-- Optionally change the default units for the following settings:
+- Optionally change the default values and units for the following observer settings:

 - For Select an operational layer for results, choose from a list of polygon feature layers in the current web map to which users can save results.